Colleges by Location

 Student Population Gender Ratio

-The student body is women only for undergraduate, and coed for graduate, with 4 male and 2,181 female full-time students in 2025.
+With a women only for undergraduate, and coed for graduate student body, the school had 4 male and 2,181 female full-time students in 2025.

 Student Population Diversity

 This school had 146 Asian students and 115 Afro-American students in 2025.
-222 undergraduate students at this school declared as Hispanic/Latino and 119 as multirace.
-The school also had 2 students who declared as Native Hawaiian or other Pacific Islander, as well as 2 American Indian or Alaska Native students.
+222 undergraduates at this school declared as Hispanic/Latino and 119 identified with more than one race.
+The school also had 2 students who identified as Native Hawaiian or other Pacific Islander, as well as 2 American Indian or Alaska Native students.
 There were also 15 students whose ethnicity is unknown.

 Cost